han41858/angular-ko/aio/content/guide/universal.md

 <!--
 The [Tour of Heroes tutorial](tutorial) is the foundation for this walkthrough.

-In this example, the Angular CLI compiles and bundles the Universal version of the app with the [Ahead-of-Time (AOT) compiler](guide/aot-compiler).
+In this example, the Angular CLI compiles and bundles the Universal version of the application with the [Ahead-of-Time (AOT) compiler](guide/aot-compiler).
 A Node.js Express web server compiles HTML pages with Universal based on client requests.

-To create the server-side app module, `app.server.module.ts`, run the following CLI command.
+To create the server-side application module, `app.server.module.ts`, run the following CLI command.

 <code-example language="bash">